Dakuur/maat/README.md

 | Calendar day swipe | 300 ms | Slide + fade |
 | Success screen | 380 ms | Scale 0.94→1 + fade |
 | Success reverse | 260 ms | Scale + fade |

+## Tools used for the App:

+- PyCharm as IDE
+- Python for helpful scripts such as seed.py (not for production)
+- Google stack:
+ - Firebase as database
+ - Google Authentication as log-in/sign up methon
+ - Flutter for unified mobile + web integration
+ - Google Calendar as an example integration
+- AI:
+ - Google Gemini for investigation (great research tool and well-connected to the internet for documentation).
+Also used to explain front-end code and documentation help.
+ - Claude Code to write code (mostly font-end) and agentic use for testing and live bug fixing.